w3f/Grants-Program/applications/ocelloids_xcm_monitoring_service.md

 For the XCM monitoring service, we have plans to expand its capabilities and reach which include:

 1. **Support for More Networks:** We plan to broaden the range of networks supported by the XCM monitoring service, enabling a more extensive and inclusive monitoring ecosystem.

+2. **Support for More XCM Instructions:** We plan to support more XCM instructions, such as the ones related to asset teleport.

-2. **Support for More XCM Protocols:** We will add support for VMP and eventually, XCMP.
+3. **Support for More XCM Protocols:** We will add support for XCMP when ready.

-3. **Enhanced Notifications:** Depending on user requirements and community feedback, we will extend our notification capabilities.
+4. **Enhanced Notifications:** Depending on user requirements and community feedback, we will extend our notification capabilities.
 This may involve providing notifications for asset transfers' initiation, such as when the block containing the XCM transfer is finalized on the origin chain.
 We are also considering notifications for when XCM messages sent through HRMP are processed on intermediate chains.

 Our long-term vision for Ocelloids extends beyond just monitoring XCM transfers.
 We aim to create a hassle-free, comprehensive monitoring portal for Substrate networks and smart contracts within the ecosystem.
 This portal will offer a set of advanced features, including: